In case of an emergency, contact UK Police

 Any member of the University community who engages in any form of discrimination shall be subject to disciplinary action and appropriate sanctions up to and including termination or expulsion.

-In allegations of Sexual Misconduct, Complainants and Respondents may each bring two individuals with them in any or all stages of the process.
+Complainants and Respondents may each bring two individuals with them in any or all stages of the process.

 Each dean, director, department head, manager, supervisor, faculty member, or other persons with supervisory responsibility is required to help resolve matters regarding possible discrimination by contacting Equal Opportunity for assistance.
 Other University community members who become aware of allegations of discrimination should encourage the aggrieved individual to report the alleged discrimination to the appropriate official above or Equal Opportunity.